How to Identify SmartKey

 Smartkey is also an extraordinary difficult lock to pick and potentially impossible to bump.
 In the field we have attempted to both pick and bump these locks.
 Although we have had limited success with picking, bumping has not worked to date.
-The Kwikset Smartkey is one of the only locks that we drill or force open in a lockout situation.

 - Easy to Force Open

 The major issue is the unreliability of the Gen 1 Smartkey system.
 About once every two weeks we get a call saying that the key worked in the morning to lock the door, but the key is no longer turning the lock.
 This issue seems to have been addressed in Gen 2 or higher.
 We have not run into this issue in the higher generation locks.

 Another issue is that they are significantly easier to force open than standard pin tumbler locks.
 Once a lock has been forced, the rekey function is broken.
 Typically the key will stop working as well; however, there are times where the operating key still works.
 Kwikset has also made this difficult in the latest generations.